Delkhaz/Thermo-Leap/README.md

 ## Getting Started

-Connect the Leap Motion to your computer and download the drivers
+Connect the Leap Motion to your computer and download the drivers.

 You then need to open thermo_leap.cpp and edit these 4 strings variables:
 * read_temp